 I usually send the boxes I make via the Royal Mail or ParcelForce, as they provide full insurance and package tracking.
 Occasionally, I might deliver in person.

-Some past commissions
+A selection of past commissions

 English walnut jewellery box